IBM/AI-Hilbert/README.md

 # AI-Hilbert
 This repository contains the code and the data used for the experiments in the paper [Evolving Scientific Discovery by Unifying Data and
-Background Knowledge with AI Hilbert](https://arxiv.org/abs/2308.09474).
+Background Knowledge with AI Hilbert](https://nature.com/articles/s41467-024-50074-w) published in Nature Communications.

 AI Hilbert is an algebraic geometric based discovery system (based on Putinar's Positivstellensatz), that enables the discovery of fundamental laws of nature (or non-physical systems) based on knowledge (articulated in formal logic terms) and experimental data.